On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Results

 The overall structure of the coarse-to-fine land-cover classifier is shown in Fig.~\ref{fig:coarse2fine}.
 A first coarse classifier, based also on the real amplitudes circuit, is trained and applied to divide the data into three macro-classes.
 Then, based on the coarse-classifier output, the corresponding fine grain classifier is applied to obtain the final classification.

-In Table~\ref{tab:coarse} the performances of the coarse classifier are reported.
+In Table~\ref{tab:coarse} the performances of the coarse classifier only are reported.
 The proposed model reached an overall accuracy of 98\% and an overall F1 score of 98\%.

 In Table~\ref{tab:vegetation} (resp.
 Table~\ref{tab:urban} and Table~\ref{tab:water} ) the performances of the fine grain classifier for the vegetation (resp.
 Urban and Water) classes are reported.
-The proposed models reached an overall accuracy of $94\%$ to $99\%$ and an overall F1 score of $94\%$ to $99\%$.
+The proposed models reached overall accuracies of $94\%$ to $99\%$ and overall F1 scores of $94\%$ to $99\%$.
 This is consistently better if compared with the results for each individual class obtained with the standard classifier (Table~\ref{tab:scores1}), meaning that with constant complexity on a slightly reduced dataset, the hybrid QCNN can learn finer details to distinguish similar images.

 In Table~\ref{tab:fine} the performances of the overall coarse-to-fine grain classifier are reported.
 The proposed model reached an overall accuracy of 97\% and an overall F1 score of 97\%, improving over the standard classifier by $+3\%$ and reaching performances on par with Helber et al.~\cite{helber2019eurosat} where the authors reached a 98.57\% of overall accuracy, by using a model based on the ResNet-50.
 It is worth to highlight that the architecture proposed in this manuscript is extremely less complex than the one proposed in~\cite{helber2019eurosat}, since the ResNet-50 is composed of 50 layers while the proposed one is composed of 6 layers only: 5 classical and 1 quantum.
 This is an asset for computations in environments with frugal resources.
+The comparisons are better highlighted in Table \ref{tab:comparisons2}, where are reported the overall accuracy of classical and quantum models, the size of each model in terms of layers and the complexity of each model in terms of number of parameters.
+The table is organized in two branches, the first one containing the results of the state-of-the-art models while the second one contains the results for both the classical and quantum models proposed in this work.

+Finally graphical results for the the Real Amplitudes Quantum Classifier and for the coarse-to-fine land cover classifier are reported in Table~\ref{tab:qualitative_realamp} and Table~\ref{tab:fine} respectively.
+These tables are structured in order to show correctly and wrongly predicted classes with the idea of underlying the increase of performances introduce with the coarse-to-fine structured land-cover classification.